Nurse hits 9 3-pointers to lead UConn over Syracuse 94-64 - News 12 Now

+The boasting “allows you to play with a bit of a chip on your shoulder,” she said.
+“For us, we like to prove it with the way that we play.”

-Nurse hit 10 of her 13 shots, missing three attempts from behind the arc for the Huskies, who won their 109th straight game and 26th consecutive NCAA Tournament game.
+Nurse hit 10 of her 13 shots, missing three attempts from behind the arc for the Huskies, who won for the 109th straight time and 26th straight in the NCAA Tournament.
 That streak includes last April’s 82-51 win over the Orange that gave the Huskies their fourth consecutive title.

 Gabby Williams and Katie Lou Samuelson each added 23 points and Napheesa Collier chipped in with 17 for UConn (34-0), which led by as many as 36 points.